What Are Electrolytes? Key Facts and Sources

 - Different types of electrolytes

-- How to recognize an electrolyte deficiency
+- How to recognize an electrolyte imbalance

 - Natural sources of electrolytes